ULHPC/ulhpc-docs/docs/software/cae/abaqus.md

 ```

 ## Interactive mode
-To open an ANSYS in the interactive mode, please follow the following steps:
+To open an Abaqus in the interactive mode, please follow the following steps:

 ```shell
 # From your local computer